Niwedita17/Traffic_rule_violation_detection/README.md

 CCTV footage of the road in .avi format.

 ## Outputs:
+The output of the software will consist of-
+* Vehicle speed detected
-The output of the software will consist of-Vehicle speed detected license plate photo of the vehicle extracted license plate number
+* license plate photo of the vehicle extracted license plate number

 ## Performance measurement criteria (Milestones and dates):
 High accuracy of detecting all the vehicles even in high traffic conditions, detecting the license plate and extracting the license plate number would be the primary concern of this project.